CasperKristiansson/pydantic-fixturegen/docs/testing.md

 ### Troubleshooting snapshot failures

 - Inspect the diff in the pytest failure message; it mirrors `pfg diff --show-diff` output.
+- Newer releases annotate diffs with hints such as field additions/removals, schema definition churn, or fixture header drift (seed, model digest, style), so scan the `Hint:` lines before digging into the raw diff.
 - When no diff is produced, check that paths in your configs exist and are writable.
 - Make sure the models you target are importable and that entry points (if any) are registered before the assertion runs.
 Use module-level imports or autouse fixtures to register plugins when needed.
 - If you run pytest from a different working directory, convert `target` and `snapshot` paths to absolute paths or anchor them on `Path(__file__).parent`.

+## Snapshot CLI

+Prefer managing snapshots from the command line instead of pytest?
+Use the dedicated helpers:

+- `pfg snapshot verify models.py --json-out snapshots/users.json --include app.models.User` — regenerates artifacts in-memory and exits with code `1` if any drift is detected.
+- `pfg snapshot write models.py --json-out snapshots/users.json --fixtures-out snapshots/users_fixtures.py` — refreshes the on-disk snapshots using the same deterministic config as the pytest helper and prints whether anything changed.

+Both commands support the same knobs as `pfg diff` (`--seed`, `--preset`, `--freeze-seeds`, `--rng-mode`, `--link`), so you can script snapshot refreshes in CI or pre-commit hooks without duplicating logic from your test suite.

 ## Coverage tips